Research

 (Reference:Nakano et al., Mol.
 Cell Proteomics, 2019)

 Bisecting GlcNAc is one of N-glycan branches (Fig. 2, upper).
 We have revealed that this glycan structure is profoundly involved in development and progression of Alzheimer’s disease (AD).
-AD is known to be caused by deposition of Amyloid-β (Aβ) peptide in brain, and we found that bisecting GlcNAc-deficient mice have reduced Ab deposition and improved AD pathology (Fig. 2, lower).
+AD is known to be caused by deposition of Amyloid-β (Aβ) peptide in brain, and we found that bisecting GlcNAc-deficient mice have reduced Aβ deposition and improved AD pathology (Fig. 2, lower).
 As a mechanism, we found that Aβ-producing enzyme BACE1 is modified with bisecting GlcNAc and that BACE1 function is positively regulated by this glycan modification.
 Furthermore, the levels of bisecting GlcNAc are increased in AD patients, suggesting its involvement in AD progression in human.
 However, we still do not know how BACE1 function is regulated by bisecting GlcNAc at a molecular level.
-We now examine this mechanism and search for inhibitor of the biosynthetic enzyme of bisecting GlcNAc, GnT-III.
+We now examine this mechanism and analyze the structure of the biosynthetic enzyme of bisecting GlcNAc, MGAT3 (GnT-III).

 We also examine the physiological functions of bisecting GlcNAc.
 By looking at 3D structure of bisecting GlcNAc-containing glycans (Fig. 3, upper), we found that the upper branch in N-glycan is pointed to the opposite direction by the presence of bisecting GlcNAc, compared with other N-glycans without bisecting GlcNAc (Fig. 3, lower).
 This results in suppression of further extension and branching of N-glycans which could usually occur in non-bisected glycans.
 Therefore, bisecting GlcNAc has a suppressive role for N-glycan biosynthesis.

-We now investigate the functions of bisecting GlcNAc in neurons and kidney where bisecting GlcNAc is highly expressed and also examine the regulation mechanisms of GnT-III functions.
+We now investigate the functions of bisecting GlcNAc in neurons and kidney where bisecting GlcNAc is highly expressed and recently found that bisecting GlcNAc plays an important role in maintaining the balance of body fluid in kidney.
+We also examine the regulation mechanisms of MGAT3 functions.

 Fig. 4.
-(Upper) Structure and biosynthetic enzyme of β1,6 branch.
-(Lower left) Crystal structure of GnT-V. (Lower right) Docking model of GnT-V and a glycoprotein substrate.
+(Upper) Structure and biosynthetic enzyme of β1,6 -branch.
+(Lower left) Crystal structure of MGAT5.
+(Lower right) Docking model of MGAT5 and a glycoprotein substrate.

 (Reference:Nagae et al., Nat.
 Commun., 2018)